U65535F/SysInfoProbe/README.md

-# SysInfoProbe
+# SysInfoProbe - WIP
 A small and lightweight C++ library to fetch system information (Windows only).

-# TODO
+## TODO
-1. Write code - NOT COMPLTETED.
+TODOs are scattered across multiple source files.
+Apart from them:
+1. Make error messages use a specific format (make the error messages consistent).
+2. complete todos